v-units/operations/GENESIS.md

 # Miners

 The miners will need to request an identity certificate from an Licensed Certification Authority (LCA).
-DIGEX Inc. will be the only activated LCA on the Genesis Block.
+DIGEX Inc. is the only LCA that has currently the capabilities to emit identity certificates, so these will only be supported in the Genesis Block.

 # Genesis Block Key Information (As of 11.04.2018)